HaaLeo/swarmlib/README.md

 ### API

-In addition to the client you can also use the API:
+In addition to the cli you can also use the API:

 ```python
 from swarmlib.aco4tsp.aco_problem import ACOProblem